cwi-dis/cwi-pcl-codec/README.md

 ### OSX instructions

-These instructions are slightly different from Kees' instructions, below.
-Written up by Jack as he's going along.

 - You need XCode.
 - Install Homebrew, from <https://brew.sh>
 - Install a few dependencies needed by our software and some of the third party libraries: